NickTomlin/nicktomlin.github.io/_posts/2020-04-15-using-jackson-csv-with-kotlin.md

 }
 ```

-Results in the lovely exception:
+Results in this lovely exception:

 ```
 com.fasterxml.jackson.databind.exc.MismatchedInputException: Cannot construct instance of `Line_2$Customer` (although at least one Creator exists): cannot deserialize from Object value (no delegate- or property-based Creator)